New features, technology and style on updated Forester

 - Venetian red pearl

-New Forester’s cabin is wider and offers greater passenger space, while dashboard and door trims feature high-quality soft-touch finishes.
+New Forester’s cabin is wider and offers greater passenger space while featuring much greater use of high-quality soft-touch finishes.

-The A-pillar is moved forward 200 mm, taking the windscreen further from front-seat occupants and aiding the air of spaciousness, while reducing the blind spot by one degree.
+The A-pillar is moved forward 200 mm, taking the windscreen further from front-seat occupants, aiding the air of spaciousness, while reducing the blind spot by one degree.